Aliuken/JobVacanciesApp_Java11/README.md

 * **MDN** [[&#10138;]](https://developer.mozilla.org/en-US/docs/Learn_web_development): This website was used to learn about **HTTP**, **HTML**, **DOM**, **JS**, **JSON**, **XML** and **CSS**.
 * **DeepSeek R1**: This AI LLM was used (from [deepinfra](https://deepinfra.com/deepseek-ai/DeepSeek-R1) with 16000 max new tokens) in collaboration with ourselves to create the TS file [jobvacanciesapp.ts](https://github.com/Aliuken/JobVacanciesApp_Java11/blob/main/src/main/resources/static/jobvacanciesapp-utils/ts/jobvacanciesapp.ts).
 * **GenericControllerAdvice** [[&#10138;]](https://github.com/Aliuken/JobVacanciesApp_Java11/blob/main/src/main/java/com/aliuken/jobvacanciesapp/controller/advice/GenericControllerAdvice.java): To be able to:
-    * Access the requestURI from Thymeleaf in any web page with "${requestURI}".
+    * Access the object with the data used in the Thymeleaf page template.html like "${templateDataDTO...}"
     * Handle the exception thrown when uploading a file (CV or logo) too big (more than 10 MB).
 * **AbstractEntityServiceSuperclass** [[&#10138;]](https://github.com/Aliuken/JobVacanciesApp_Java11/blob/main/src/main/java/com/aliuken/jobvacanciesapp/service/superclass/AbstractEntityServiceSuperclass.java): An abstract class that contains the default implementation for the most common service methods (by calling the [UpgradedJpaRepository](https://github.com/Aliuken/JobVacanciesApp_Java11/blob/main/src/main/java/com/aliuken/jobvacanciesapp/repository/superinterface/UpgradedJpaRepository.java) repository methods).
 * **Ehcache**: Configured in [CacheConfig](https://github.com/Aliuken/JobVacanciesApp_Java11/blob/main/src/main/java/com/aliuken/jobvacanciesapp/config/CacheConfig.java) and in the property **jobvacanciesapp.useEntityManagerCache**.
 It is used in [UpgradedJpaRepository](https://github.com/Aliuken/JobVacanciesApp_Java11/blob/main/src/main/java/com/aliuken/jobvacanciesapp/repository/superinterface/UpgradedJpaRepository.java) to create the **entityManagerCache** of type "Cache<Class<? extends AbstractEntity>, EntityManager>" to get the EntityManager of a JPA entity class.
 The execution flow starts by calling to "UpgradedJpaRepository.getEntityManagerConfigurable(entityClass)" and is the following: